LLAMA-Coop/Alpaca/README.md

 For discussion about the application, [go to our Discord server](https://discord.gg/PcsjqPFh).

-This application is using NextJS 13 and Mongoose.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This application is using NextJS 13 and Mongoose, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## To Set Up From Git Repository